 Do the same search today and Primephonic will show you works, recordings, albums and tracks in that order, and they are all playable.
 Even if you get the name of a piece marginally wrong, it will still usually point you in the right direction.
 If that sounds like the least you should expect from a streaming service, we’d tend to agree – which is why we gave Primephonic a harsh review in its earlier form.

 The improved ease of use now extends offline too.
-An update, due to roll out in May, will allow users to download personalised playlists for offline listening when there is no wi-fi connection.
-That offline functionality should also include full albums shortly.
-We'll update this review once we've tested offline listening.
+An update, on the iOS app already and due to join the Android version in the near future, allows users to download personalised playlists for offline listening when there is no wi-fi connection.
+That offline functionality should also include full albums shortly, which will be welcome for those internet-shy commutes.

 Perhaps as much as ease of use, our favourite aspect of the new Primephonic site is its ease of access.
 Classical music can be quite a daunting prospect, a seemingly closed community of experts and enthusiasts whose circle it can feel near impossible to penetrate.